|

 The binary comparison tool can also compare two blocks of data in two different files, or two blocks of data in the same file.
 Blocks to compare are specified in the Limit Comparison box.
 To compare only part of file A, click the File A toggle and enter the starting address of the block and number of bytes in the block in the Start and Size fields respectively.
 If the set of bytes to compare has been selected in the file, click the Get Selection icon to copy the start and size of the current selection into the proper fields.
 If the File A toggle is disabled, then the comparison will use the entire file A. Similarly, to limit the bytes compared in file B, enable the File B toggle and enter values in the Start and Size fields.

 To compare two blocks of data in the same file, set the file name for File A and File B to be the same file name.
 Then specify which blocks of data to compare in the Limit Comparison box.
-Clicking the OK button will cause two views of the file to be opened as could be done with the 'Window > Duplicate Window' menu option.
+Clicking the Compare button will cause two views of the file to be opened as could be done with the 'Window > Duplicate Window' menu option.

 Output Window